knot126/BaseUwU/Readme.md

 ## Usage

 This is a single header C library, in the style of an STB library.
-It only needs support for `strlen` and `malloc`, so it should run basically anywhere.
-In the future, we might support custom names for these functions if you need to use non-default ones, in a way that mirrors how stb libraries do it.
+It does not need support for any C standard library functions if you provide a custom `malloc`-compatible function; otherwise, it only requires that `malloc` is available.

 ### Including